RingBDStack/MuchSum/README.md

 ## Graph Generation

-`gendata.py`: generate graph based on the given data in which sentence is splitted
+`gendata.py`: generate graph based on the given data in which sentence is splited.

-`get_importance_index.py`: calculate node importance according to the generated graph
+`get_importance_index.py`: calculate node importance according to the generated graph.

 `discrete_imp.py`:  discretize the importance feature of graph nodes.